Run What Ya Brung - RWYB

 Class X - Non Road Legal including cars on slicks

-Classes A-D are for cars with 6 or less cylinders only.
+Classes A-E are for road legal cars.
 Road legal cars must run on UK road-legal tyres with full electrics.
 One headlight may be removed for air induction.
 All cars on slicks, and all cars with questionable road-legality will go into class X. Cars only, NO bikes.

 You will be given a race number once you have signed on, and this, along with your race class must be displayed on your rear window in white marker.

 The RWYB Competition will end at 4pm or an hour before racing ends if we’re behind schedule.
 Listen out to the commentary team for announcements.
 It is your responsibility to ensure you’re running in the correct class, anyone running in the wrong class will be disqualified and no disputes will be entered into.
 If you suspect there is a mistake when the class winners are announced, you will have 30 minutes from the first announcement to lodge a protest.